 I’ve always found individual player won-loss records fascinating, although not exactly fraught with meaning.
 [Pittsburgh Post-Gazette]

-Fraught with is much more commonly used in describing something negative—for example:
+But fraught with is much more commonly used in describing something negative, as in these cases:

 Predicting where interest rates will be in a year’s time is fraught with difficulty.
 [Independent]